Hyderabad House: Architecture

-Spread over 8.77 acres, and built in the shape of a butterfly, in Indo-Saracenic architecture.
-The entrance hall of the palace, a dome with an entrance hall beneath with symmetrical wings at fifty-five degree angle, is the outstanding feature.
-It has 36 rooms including a zenana, four of which have now been converted into dining rooms.
-It is located to the northwest of the India Gate.
+Hyderabad House is spread over 8.2 acres and built in the shape of a butterfly.
+The entrance hall of the palace, a dome with an entrance hall beneath with symmetrical wings at fifty-five degree angle, is one of the features.
+The building has 36 rooms, which includes four for the zenana.
+Hyderabad House is located near the India Gate.

-With the exception of the Viceroy's House, it was the largest and grandest of all palaces built in Delhi by Edwin Lutyens during 1921-1931.
-The Nizam’s sons disliked the building, finding it too western in style for their taste and was seldom used.
+With the exception of the Viceroy's House, it was the largest and grandest of all the royal palaces built in Delhi by Edwin Lutyens during 1921–1931.
+The Nizam’s sons disliked the building, finding it too western in style for their tastes and was seldom used by them.